vinaydhegde/testdriven-site/_posts/2017-06-26-01-part4-react-form-validation.markdown

 Re-build.
 Run the tests.

-We still need to add validation logic to `validateForm()`, but before that we need to defined the rules...
+We still need to add validation logic to `validateForm()`, but before that we need to define the rules...

 #### Validation rules